 They also show high concentrations of potassium, iron, zinc, magnesium and copper and vitamins C, E and K.

-There’s testing that shows when mice are on a high-fat diet, red cabbage microgreens helped lower their risk factors for developing cardiovascular disease.
+There’s research showing that when mice are on a high-fat diet, red cabbage microgreens helped lower their risk factors for developing cardiovascular disease (1).
 They also reduced weight gain.

 It’s believed microgreens lower the risk for the following diseases:

 - Heart Disease – Antioxidants appear to lower the risk of cardiovascular disease.
 Microgreens may also lower triglyceride levels.